 When I don’t take the pictures myself (remember what I said about the importance of the originality criteria for image SEO optimization) I get them on two sites dedicated to free sharing stock photography: UnSplash and Pixabay.
 They have a lot of amazing pictures free of rights.

-You can also use Canva to crate amazing illustration.
+You can also use Canva to create amazing illustrations.

 If you have read this far in the guide you know that page loading-time can dramatically impact your ranking position in the SERPs.
 If you don’t optimize them, images can consequently have a negative impact on your SEO because of their size.

 One of the most common mistakes about image SEO is when you upload a large image, then display it really small.
-In this situation the large image is always uploaded.
-It’s therefor important for you to take the time to resize images the way you want to it displayed.
+In this situation, the large image is always uploaded.
+It’s therefore important for you to take the time to resize images the way you want them displayed.

-Once you have created your image in several sizes, you need to add a srcset attribute on it.
+Once you have created your image in several sizes, you need to add a srcset attribute to it.
 This will allow browsers to select the appropriate file source for every device.